What are Cell Towers and How Do They Work?

 Point-to-points (also called P2P, not to be confused with peer-to-peer) are essentially relay systems for radio waves.

-There are massive point-to-point stations, and smaller ones.
-Large relays are comparable to cell towers in size, but have much smaller power requirements and maintenance costs associated with them.
-Cell phone signal boosters are smaller relays, with donor antennas snatching signal from the cell towers, an amplifier designed to work with common power requirements boosting the signal, and an interior antenna rebroadcasting the signal within a confined space.
+There are massive point-to-point stations and smaller ones.
+Large relays are comparable to cell towers in size but have much smaller power requirements and maintenance costs associated with them.
+The best cell phone signal boosters are smaller relays, with donor antennas snatching signal from the cell towers, an amplifier designed to work with common power requirements boosting the signal, and an interior antenna rebroadcasting the signal within a confined space.

 Carrier Bandwidths